ImtiazVision/Java/Notes.md

 ### Parallelism :

 **Parallelism** : A parallelism is the ability of multiple programs to execute simultaneously.
 A parallel system is one that must be able to run numerous programs at the same time.
 It is a way to improve the performance of a computer system by allowing multiple programs to execute simultaneously.
 A parallel program is one that can be divided into constituent parts, each of which can be performed out of order or in partial order without impacting the ultimate result.
 A parallel system is one that may run numerous unique programs or more than one independent unit of the same program in overlapping time periods.

+### Concurrency vs Parallelism :

+A **concurrent** system does **not** have to be **parallel**, but a parallel system is.
+A system can also be both concurrent and parallel, such as a multitasking operating system running on a multicore processor.

+Concurrency is the ability to handle many tasks at the same time.
+Parallelism is the practice of performing many tasks at the same time.